 A Model of Hope and Opportunity

 For years many scientists and mental health practitioners have bought into the misconception that both “personality” and the human brain were fully formed and unchangeable by the time a person reached adolescence.
-However, we have seen the evidence, both in research and in the field that indicates that there is tremendous hope for even the most challenging of youth.
+However, we have seen the evidence, both in research and in the field, Dr. Paul W. Baker and Dr. Meredith White-McMahon that indicates that there is tremendous hope for even the most challenging of youth.
 Evidence in neuroscience (the study of the brain) and various disciplines within the field of psychology (the study of the mind) now clearly shows that people possess far more potential than ever expected; we are no longer on a predetermined “timeline” for the development of our true human potential.
-To those of us on the front lines, who work with those young people who approach life differently, this is both exceptional news and a tremendous responsibility.
+To those of us providing direct care, who work with those young people who approach life differently, this is both exceptional news and a tremendous responsibility.
 We, as therapeutic helpers, can no longer “write off’ a child because of their past experiences.
 We must now write a child “into” a transformed life, one filled with better people, experiences, ecologies, health, meaningful academics, and closer connections to his or her individual culture.

-The NeuroRelational Model
+The NeuroTransactional Model